 bedToBigBed -as=bedExample2.as -type=bed9+2 -extraIndex=name,geneSymbol bedExample2.bed hg18.chrom.sizes myBigBed2.bb

-itemRgbattribute in the "track" line.
-It will look somewhat similar to this (note that you must insert the correct URL to your bigBed file):
+itemRgbattribute in the track line.
+It will look somewhat similar to this (note that you must insert the URL specific to your own bigBed file):

 track type=bigBed name="bigBed Example Three" description="A bigBed File with Color and two Extra Fields" itemRgb="On" bigDataUrl=http://yourWebAddress/myBigBed2.bb

-Because the bigBed files are indexed binary files, they can be difficult to extract data from.
-Consequently, we have developed the following two programs, both of which are available from the directory of binary utilities.
+Because the bigBed files are indexed binary files, it can be difficult to extract data from them.
+UCSC has developed the following programs to assist in working with bigBed formats, available from the binary utilities directory:

-bigBedToBed— this program converts a bigBed file to ASCII BED format.
+bigBedToBed— converts a bigBed file to ASCII BED format.

-bigBedSummary— this program extracts summary information from a bigBed file.
+bigBedSummary— extracts summary information from a bigBed file.

-bigBedInfo— this program prints out information about a bigBed file.
+bigBedInfo— prints out information about a bigBed file.

-These programs accept file names as input or alternatively also URLs to files.
-As with all UCSC Genome Browser programs, simply type the program name at the command line with no parameters to see the usage statement.
+These programs accept either file names or URLs to files as input.
+As with all UCSC Genome Browser programs, simply type the program name (with no parameters) on the command line to view the usage statement.

 If you get an error when you run the

-bedToBigBed program, it may be because your input
+bedToBigBed program, check your input BED file for

-program.
-It will remove the row(s) in your input BED file that are off the end of a chromosome.
+row(s) in your input BED file before using the